pebble-dev/rebble-help/_topic/setup-ios.md

 You’re done!
 Tap the big “+” in the lower right corner and find and install watchfaces you like from the Rebble appstore.

-If you want to use dictation, get weather pines in your Timeline, and have a faster Timeline sync periodl, check out a [Rebble subscription](/subscription)
+If you want to use dictation, get weather pins in your Timeline, and have a faster Timeline sync period, check out a [Rebble subscription](/subscription)